 Timeline Entry: 4/25/1954 Massive Polio Vaccine Trial Begins in U.S.

 The Vaccine Advisory Committee approved a field test of Salk’s polio vaccine.
-The trial began the next day, with the vaccination of a six-year-old boy in Virginia.
+The trial began the next day, with the vaccination of thousands of schoolchildren.

 It would take almost a year to analyze the results and determine whether the vaccine provided protection against polio.See This Item In The Timeline